A very real behavior in IBM i ILE RPG where activation groups and Open Data Paths (ODPs) affect how file reads behave across programs.

 1. File sharing occurs via the same activation group

-Because PGM1 and PGM2 share the same activation group, IBM i reuses the Open Data Path (ODP) for SALESF
+Because PGM1 and PGM2 share the same activation group, IBM i reuses the Open Data Path (ODP) for SALESF.
+That means:

 -